-- i.(a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records, where relevant, showing full particulars of Intangible Assets. - (b) All items of Property, Plant and Equipment have not been physically verified by management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were identified on such verification. - (c) The title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) as disclosed in note no. 51 (3) to the Ind AS Financial Statements included in Property, Plant and Equipment are held in the name of the Company, except for the following immovable properties for which registration of title deeds is in process:
+- i. (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B)The Company has maintained proper records, where relevant, showing full particulars of Intangible Assets. - (b) All Property, Plant and Equipment have not been physically verified by management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+No material discrepancies were noticed on such verification. - (c) The title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in note 51(3) to the Ind AS Financial Statements included in property, plant and equipment are held in the name of the Company, except for the following immovable properties for which registration of title deeds is in process:

-Description of property Gross Carrying value (in Millions) Held in name of Whether promoter, director or their relative or employee Period held - (In Years) Reason for not being held in name of company Leasehold Land 103.36 Sun Pharma Drugs Private Limited No No 7-13 The title deeds are in the name of erstwhile companies (as mentioned under Freehold Land 37.88 Sun Pharma Drugs Private Limited No No 5-10 column - held in name of); merged with the Company under the relevant provisions of the Companies Act, Freehold Land 0.30 Sun Pharma Medication Private Limited 10 1956/2013 in terms of approval of the Honourable High Courts of respective states.
-Total 141.54 N .
+Description Gross Carrying value (in Millions) Held in name of Whether promoter, director or their relative or employee Period held - indicate range, where appropriate (In Years) Reason for not being held in name of company Leasehold Land 33.3 Sun Pharma Drugs Pvt Ltd. No 7-13 The title deeds are in the name of Freehold Land 37.9 Sun Pharma Sikkim 5-10 erstwhile companies that Leasehold Land 70.1 Sun Pharma Sikkim 7-13 were merged with the Company under Freehold Land 0.3 Sun Pharmaceutical Industries 10 relevant provisions of the Companies Act, 1956/2013 in terms of approval of the Honorable High Courts of respective states.
+Total 141.54

-^{}In respect of building where the Company is entitled to the right of occupancy and use and disclosed as Property, Plant and Equipment in the Ind AS financial statements, we

-- report that the instrument entitling the right of occupancy and use of building, are in the name of the Company as at the balance sheet date. - (d) The Company does not follow revaluation model for subsequent measurement of its Property, Plant and Equipment (including Right of Use Assets) or Intangible Assets.
+- \ In respect of building where the Company is entitled to the right of occupancy and use and disclosed as property, plant and equipment in the Ind AS financial statements, we report that the instrument entitling the right of occupancy and use of building, are in the name of the Company as at the balance sheet date. - (d) The Company does not follow the revaluation model for subsequent measurement of its Property, Plant and Equipment (including Right of use assets) or intangible assets.
 Accordingly, the requirement to report on clause 3(i)(d) of the Order is not applicable to the Company and hence not reported upon. - (e) There are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder.
-Accordingly, the requirement to report on clause 3(i)(e) of the Order is not applicable to the Company and hence not reported upon. - ii. (a) The Inventory has been physically verified by management during the year except for inventories lying with third parties which has been confirmed by them.
+Accordingly, the requirement to report on clause 3(i)(e) of the Order is not applicable to the Company and hence not reported upon. - ii. (a) Inventory has been physically verified by management during the year except for inventories lying with third parties which have been confirmed by them.
 In our opinion, the frequency of verification by management is reasonable and the coverage and procedure for such verification is appropriate.
-No discrepancies of 10% or more in aggregate for each class of inventory were noticed in respect such inventories. - (b) The Company has not been sanctioned working capital limits in excess of INR five crores in aggregate from banks or financial institutions during the year on the basis of security of current assets.
-Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company and hence not reported upon. - iii. (a) During the year the Company has provided loans to companies, other parties the details of which are as follows:
+No discrepancies of 10% or more in aggregate for each class of inventory were noticed in respect such inventories. - (b) The Company has not been sanctioned working capital limits in excess of INR five crore in aggregate from banks or financial institutions during the year on the basis of security of current assets.
+Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company and hence not reported upon. - iii. (a) During the year the Company has provided loans to companies (Holding company, Fellow subsidiary companies and subsidiary company) and employees, the details of which are as follows: